 N. S. Leskov haykali, Literary monument in Oryol, Russia

-The monument was erected in the 1980s in front of the former gymnasium where Leskov studied during his youth.
-The location connects the site of his education to his later recognition as a major Russian writer.
+The monument was erected in the 1980s in front of the former gymnasium where Leskov studied as a young man.
+This location ties the place of his education directly to his later recognition as a major Russian writer.

-The monument sits in central Oryol and is easy to reach on foot.
-It forms part of a walking route that connects different literary sites and museums dedicated to Russian writers throughout the city.
+The monument is in central Oryol and easy to reach on foot from most parts of the city center.
+From here, visitors can follow a walking route that links other literary sites and museums dedicated to Russian writers across the city.

 The community of curious travelers